telerik/blazor-docs/components/scheduler/edit-appointments.md

     * To create an all-day appointment for a single day, the start and end dates must be the same.
 Selecting the next day in the end-time picker will result in a two-day appointment.
 * Double click (or double tap) on an appointment opens it for editing.
 The user can cancel the changes through the Cancel button or the [x] close button on the window.
     * Changing a recurring appointment can create an exception or alter the entire series.
 The user is given a propmpt to choose which one to edit.
+    * Editing an exception to an occurence does not provide the recurrence rules editor becaues an exception cannot have its own recurrence.
 * Dragging an appointment to another slot (or day, or the all-day row) fires the `OnUpdate` event with the new times.
     * The duration is preserved when dragging across the area of origin (for example, from the all-day slot to another day in the all-day slot).
     * When dragging between different areas (for example, from the all-day slot to a particular day), the new duration is the default duration for the area (for example, one day for the all-day slot, or one `TimeSlot` for the time table).